insight-creative/foxstructures.com/content/portfolio/_index.md

   featured_image: /uploads/forest-brook-farms-7.jpg
 hero:
   enabled: true
-  heading: See our Successful Projects for Yourself.
+  heading: See Our Successful Projects for Yourself.
   body: >-
     From commercial office spaces and mini-warehouses to pole barns, milking parlors and equestrian riding arenas, our expert construction team has designed and built it all.
   image: